 Alzheimer's Association offers lectures throughout the U.S.

 Volunteer to visit with a friend or family member

 Take someone to lunch so they continue to feel part of the social fabric.

-Share your stories and experiences on our blog.
+Share your stories and experiences with friends and family

 I'm a small child of 10 with a father and mother,